 Malta is a tiny island in the middle of the Mediterranean.
 Its gigantic stone temples are among the oldest free-standing monuments in the world—earlier than Stonehenge, earlier than the Great Pyramid at Giza.
 They are also unique in construction and floorplan.
 What is their relationship to the sun and stars?
 Why are there so many?
 Are the temples and the so-called Fat Lady statues evidence of ancient Goddess worship?
 What about the mysterious cart-ruts that crisscross the limestone plateaus?
 What are they?
 Was the Ħal Saflieni Hypogeum only an underground mausoleum, or was it also used for initiations and dream incubation?
 These are just some of the questions we explore.

 Gary White, Ph.D., is Distinguished Professor Emeritus at Iowa State University, where he was a professor of music theory and a successful composer.
 He is author of a number of college-level music theory textbooks.
-After his (early) retirement in 1994, he established Pilgrims Process Publishers, which has published over 30 books by different authors on a variety of subjects, including sacred sites, pilgrimage, fiction, and a series of seven books under the general title of “Powerful Places in . . .”
-The series, which is co-authored with his wife, Elyn Aviva, includes: Powerful Places in Scotland, Wales, Ireland, Cornwall, Catalonia, Brittany, and the Caminos de Santiago.
-For more information, go to www.powerfulplaces.com.
+After his (early) retirement in 1994, he began studying geomancy and dowsing, and over the years he has taught people dowsing and dowsed at many sites in Europe and the US.
+He established Pilgrims Process Publishers, which has published over 30 books by different authors on a variety of subjects, including sacred sites, pilgrimage, and fiction.
+He has co-authored with his wife, Elyn Aviva, a series of eight books under the general title of “Powerful Places in . . .”
+The series includes: Powerful Places in Scotland, Wales, Ireland, Cornwall, Catalonia, Brittany, the Caminos de Santiago, and Malta.
+His most recent publication is an introduction to dowsing: The Dowsing Mind - Into the Multi-Dimensional Realms and Back.
+For more information, go to www.PilgrimsProcess.com